Monitor Pipeline File Processing

 To monitor pipeline processing, files, workflows, and logs on the File Processing page, do the following:

-1. Sign in to the TDP, and then select the hamburger menu icon.
+1. Sign in to the TDP.

 3. To find a specific pipeline, do the following:

 • Active and historical workflow counts are shown near the top of the window.
 The active workflow count shows all workflows that are pending or currently being processed.
 The historical workflow count represents workflows that have been completed or have failed.
-If workflows are active, you can click the refresh button next to it to view the latest status.
+If workflows are active, you can select the refresh button next to it to view the latest status.

 📘